DrPoppyseed/daigakudatabase-client/README.md

-# FORIS US College Search (FORIS アメリカ大学検索)
+# Daigaku Database

-[FORIS](https://foris.app) is a website for Japanese speakers to easily search colleges and universities in the U.S. and get useful information.
+[daigakudatabase.com](daigakudatabaase.com) is a website for Japanese speakers to easily search colleges and universities in the U.S. and get useful information.

 ## Table of Contents